jundalisay/spblist/content/en/research/marx/german/chapter-1/part-a2.md

 The grouping of larger territories into feudal kingdoms was a necessity for the landed nobility as for the towns.
 The organisation of the ruling class, the nobility, had, therefore, everywhere a monarch at its head.

-[4.
-The Essence of the Materialist Conception of History.
-Social Being and Social Consciousness]
+4. The Essence of the Materialist Conception of History.
+Social Being and Social Consciousness

 Definite individuals who are productively active in a definite way enter into these definite social and political relations.